01 of 06

 - From the underside of the sink, first place first the flexible washer, then the metal washer into place over the body of the sink strainer.
 Hold them in place.

 - Thread the retainer on all the way before tightening the screws.
 Next, tighten the screws evenly and firmly with your hand.
-If you need to tighten a little more, use a screwdriver or pliers to finish tightening.
+If you need to tighten a little more, then use a screwdriver or pliers to finish tightening.
 Take care not to tighten so much that the rubber washer squeezes out of the strainer under the sink.

 06 of 06